Neo77-cyber/websocket-chat-app/README.md

 ## Introduction

-This chat application allows users to engage in real-time chat conversations using WebSocket technology.
+This chat application allows users to engage in real-time chat conversations using nodeJS, Express JS, WebSocket technology.

 ## Table of Contents